California Residential Methane Emissions Characterization (CARMEC) Study

 What do I get for participating?

-Study participants will receive a $60 gift card for completing the methane measurement visit.
+Study participants will receive a $20 gift card for completing the screening visit and a $80 gift card for completing the methane measurement visit.

-If selected, they will receive an additional $50 gift card for completing about 2 months of monitoring their gas appliance usage.
+In some cases, study participants may receive an additional $50 gift card for completing about 2 months of monitoring their gas appliance usage, if selected.
+A 20-minute visit by a field staff to retrieve the monitoring device is required.

 IMPORTANT NOTICE: This incentive is NOT available to LBNL employees or federal employees.
 Participants are asked to let the research team know whether they are eligible to receive the study incentive or not.